nonoo/kappanhang/README.md

 ### Hotkeys

-Currently the only supported hotkey is `l` (listen), which toggles audio stream playback to the default sound device.
+- `l` (listen): toggles audio stream playback to the default sound device

   This is useful for quickly listening into the audio stream coming from the server (the transceiver).

   Note that audio will be played to the previously created virtual sound card regardless of this setting.
+- `space`: toggles PTT and audio stream recording from the default sound device.

+  You can transmit your own voice using a mic attached to your computer for example.

 ## Authors